 What’s more, as the home of ABBA, Scandinavia’s largest pride festival and the host of several Eurovision Song Contest’s, Stockholm is arguably one of the best gay-friendly cities in Europe.

-Stockholm is undoubtedly one of the most liberal, open-minded countries in Europe, where tolerance of LGBT individuals is internationally acclaimed.
-It’s love of ABBA and Eurovision are just two reminders of it’s camp, colourful history.
+Stockholm is undoubtedly one of the most liberal, open-minded cities in Europe, where tolerance of LGBT individuals is internationally acclaimed.
+Its love of ABBA and Eurovision are just two reminders of it’s camp, colourful history.

 Although the gay area is smaller than cities like London and Berlin, the warm and loving attitude of most Swede’s makes Stockholm a favourite amongst gay visitors.
 Gay bars and club nights are very popular here and attract a mixed crowd; young and old, men and women.